 In the event that capital assets are purchased and titled to the CRA or if the CRA is obligated for ongoing operational responsibility of a capital asset, the CRA would report these at historical cost, if purchased and at estimated acquisition value if donated.
 Capital assets are defined by City ordinance as tangible property with an individual cost of \$5,000 or land, buildings or improvements having an initial cost of \$25,000 and an estimated useful life more than one year.
-Such assets are recorded at historical cost, if purchased, and at acquisition value at date of gift, if donated.
 Maintenance and repairs which do not improve or extend the life of the respective assets are charged to expense.